qBioTurin/epischool-abm/README.md

 - _prob-go-principal_: probability to go to the principal's office.
 - _prob-outside-contagion_: probability that an agent gets the infection outside the school.
 - _prob-symptomatic_: probability to show symptoms an agent becomes infected.
-- _prob-external-screening-1_: probability to swab a student outside the school because this student follows activities that involve screening campaings.
+- _prob-external-screening-1_: probability to test a student outside the school because this student follows activities that involve screening campaings.
-- _prob-external-screening-2_: probability to swab an infected students outside the school.
+- _prob-external-screening-2_: probability to test an infected students outside the school.
 - _lesson-duration-in-minutes_: duration of a single lesson in minutes.
 - _days-of-simulation_: number of simulation days for each execution of the simulator.
 - _run#_: unique identifier of the running execution.